microsoft/Flash_University/CLR_via_CSharp/Week1/Week1.md

 ---

 ### Modules and Assemblies
-For our purposes, a module has a PE32 header, a CLR header, metadata, and the acutal IL code.
+For our purposes, a module has a PE32 header, a CLR header, metadata, and the acutal IL code. (these will mean more as we go deeper)
 For more detail, see chart on page 5
-A module is not the smallest indepenendt unit.
+A module is not the smallest independent unit.
 An Assembly is the smallest unit of reuse; contains one or more modules.

 Module(s) + Resource(s) --> Compiler --> Assembly (Manifest saying whats in here) + [Module]